amirahrar-dev/Exercise_for_students/README.md

-# Exercise_for_students
+# Practice_for_students
-An environment for uploading answers to students' exercise courses for better learning.
+An environment for uploading answers to students' practice courses for better learning.